Manuel Uribe

-Manuel Uribe Garza (11 June 1965 – 26 May 2014) was a Mexican man who suffered from morbid obesity to one of the greatest extents known in recorded history.
+Manuel Uribe Garza (11 June 1965 – 26 May 2014) was a Mexican man who was morbidly obese to one of the greatest extents known in recorded history.
 After reaching a peak weight of around 600 kg and having been unable to leave his bed since 2002, he lost approximately 230 kg—over one third of his body weight—with the help of doctors and nutritionists by February 2008.
 However, he died in his hometown on 26 May 2014 weighing 394 kg.

 Uribe drew worldwide attention in January 2006, when he made an emotional plea on a Mexican television network that prompted both private and public assistance.
 He was also featured on The World's Heaviest Man, a 2007 television documentary about his bedridden life and attempts to overcome his obesity, and in The World's Heaviest Man Gets Married, a similar documentary that was broadcast in 2009 by the Discovery Channel.